Giacomo Foscarini: Early political career

 Foscarini was elected savio alle Acque in 1559 and provveditore alla Sanità in 1561.
 In August 1564, he joined the 60-member zonta of the Senate.
 He was a regular member of the Senate in 1565–1566.
 In 1566–1568, he served two terms as savio alla Mercanzia.
 He served a stint as podestà of Rovigo and was elected podestà of Verona in February 1569 and rewarded for his good administration by election as savio di Terraferma in September 1570.

 Detail from Andrea Vicentino's painting depicting Henry III's arrival in Venice.
 Foscarini is behind the papal nuncio.

 A war with the Ottomans over Cyprus broke out in 1570.
 As it damaged Venice's seaborne trade, Foscarini turned to property speculation in the Domini di Terraferma, jointly with his son Giambattista and daughter Foscarina.
 On 20 November 1570, he was appointed provveditore generale in Dalmatia and Albania.
 He landed in Zadar in the spring of 1571.
 He took part in the Battle of Lepanto on 7 October 1571.
 On 3 February 1572, he was appointed Captain General of the Sea.
-On 3 April, he sailed for Corfu.
+On 3 April, he sailed for Corfu and participated in the skirmish at Cerigo Channel under Marcantonio Colonna.
 His caution and conservatism contrast with the audacity of his predecessor, Sebastiano Venier.
 He returned to Venice in May 1573, after the signing of a peace treaty.

 On 15 May 1574, Foscarini was named provveditore generale, sindaco, captain general and inquisitor general of Crete with extraordinary powers.
 Before embarking, he escorted King Henry III of France on his visit to Venice in July and hosted the king in his own house.
 He received a knighthood from the king.